made-ml-in-prod-2022/tinctura13/online_inference/README.md

 - Removed a lot of unnecessary packages from requirements
 - Made as many layers as possible (I think that it's still possible to optimize copy commands)

 As a result I acieved about 0.4gb size at my local storage
-Later will push it to docker hub and will check how it goes
+Great news!
+At docker hub my compressed image weighsts only 129mb
+So I've reduced the size more than 10 times, cool! ⚗️